AdaCore/why3/doc/install.rst

 Why3 can use a wide range of external theorem provers.
 These need to be installed separately, and then Why3 needs to be configured to use them.
-There is no need to install automatic provers, SMT solvers, before compiling and installing Why3.
+There is no need to install automatic provers, e.g., SMT solvers, before compiling and installing Why3.
 For installation of external provers, please refer to the specific section about provers from http://why3.lri.fr/.
 (If you have installed Why3 via Opam, note that you can